Key takeaways

 Novavax

-The Novavax COVID-19 vaccine was approved in 2022, slightly later than its two counterparts, and it’s only approved for people ages 12 years and older, not children.
-It requires two doses, one three to eight weeks after the other.
+The Novavax COVID-19 vaccine was approved in 2022, slightly later than its two counterparts, and it’s only approved for people ages 12 years and older – not children.
+It requires two doses: one dose 3-8 weeks after the first.

 However, Novavax isn’t an mRNA vaccine like Comirnaty or Spikevax.
 Rather, it’s a protein adjuvant.
 So instead of telling the body’s cells to create certain proteins, it contains certain COVID-19 proteins itself—although it can’t actually cause the disease.
 This triggers the immune system to create antibodies, essentially training it to fight the virus itself.
 Novavax’s Phase 3 clinical studies showed an 89.7% efficacy rate against the COVID-19 virus and 100% effectiveness against moderate and severe illness from the disease.